AlfonsinaCardenas/Project-1/README.md

   5. An Exit Questionnaire page that will ask the user from a scale of 1-5, how satisfied they are with the task experience, and how difficult it was.
 They will also have a space to give further feedback.
   6. Lastly, we have a Report page that will summarize the users' answers.
 There are also some charts in the end to visualize this data.

-Here is the Youtube video demonstrating and explaining how this tool works: https://youtu.be/F7271mPcYhA

-# Executing

-To run the app, use the following command:

-streamlit run Project1.py